 Your ex-husband’s income was high enough during your marriage that you didn’t have to work outside of the home and were able to take care of your children.
 Although being a stay-at-home mom was extremely valuable, it took away your chances of earning a living for yourself.
 Now that you are getting divorced, relying solely on your husband’s income has you worried.
 If you are awarded alimony, you may have the option of getting a lump sum or receiving payments.
-Here, a San Francisco divorce attorney discusses which could be better for you.
+Here, our Marin County Divorce attorney discusses which could be better for you in alimony payments.

 Lump sum payments are often beneficial because the future is uncertain.
 If your husband’s job falls through, he may not be able to pay you anymore.
 Additionally, the payments depend on his ability to be well enough to continue to work and make a good income.
 If he becomes ill or you outlive him, your payments could stop.
 And it’s not unheard of for business owners to destroy their businesses or alter documents to prevent having to pay alimony.
 Taking a lump sum could prevent this from happening to you.

 Every situation is different, and an experienced attorney can help you decide which option is best for you.
-Contact the Law Offices of Paul H. Nathan today to speak with a San Francisco divorce attorney about your situation.
+Contact the Law Offices of Paul H. Nathan today to speak with our Marin divorce attorney about your situation.

 If you like what you’ve read, we encourage you to share this article on Facebook!